bell-boy/bell-boy.github.io/_posts/2024-07-05-deep-learning-from-scratch-in-scratch.md

 MNIST, was less beautiful.

-# loading in the data
+# Loading in the data

 MNIST, despite being small by modern standards, is massive by scratch standards.
 It isn't possible to load the entire dataset into the input buffer, nor did I have the energy left to write a batch loader for a toy project.
 So I loaded in 250 datapoints and tried to make due with that.